kojodoc/kojodoc.github.io/reference/scala.md

 * [Program Operation](../concepts/scala-essentials#program-operation)
 * [Program Development](../concepts/scala-essentials#program-development)

-Also, to complement the contents of this page (and for a good introduction to Scala), make sure you check out the freely available version of [Scala for the Impatient](Scala for the Impatient.pdf) by Cay Horstmamm.
+Also, to complement the contents of this page (and for a good introduction to Scala), make sure you check out the freely available version of [Scala for the Impatient](Scala for the Impatient.pdf) by Cay Horstmann.

 ## Scala Quick Reference